erikyuzwa/react-cordova-starter/README.md

-# Getting Started with Create React App
+# Create React App w/Cordova Starter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's been also integrated with the Cordova basics, in order to create a starter project capable of building / deploying to mobile.

+The advantages of keeping in sync with `Create-React-App` imply that your project will continue to enjoy it's enhancements and utility.

 ## Available Scripts